Aliases for CDC14A Gene

 GeneCards Summary for CDC14A Gene

 CDC14A (Cell Division Cycle 14A) is a Protein Coding gene.
-Diseases associated with CDC14A include cartilage-hair hypoplasia.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include protein tyrosine phosphatase activity and protein tyrosine/serine/threonine phosphatase activity.
+Diseases associated with CDC14A include Deafness, Autosomal Recessive 32, With Or Without Immotile Sperm and Autosomal Recessive Nonsyndromic Deafness 32.
+Among its related pathways are Cell Cycle, Mitotic and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include phosphatase activity and phosphoprotein phosphatase activity.
 An important paralog of this gene is CDC14B.